-Sangamon County Multi-Craft Core Curriculum Problem (MC3)
+Sangamon Menard County Multi-Craft Core Curriculum Program (MC3)

 In 2007, North America’s Building Trades Unions (NABTU) Standing Committee on Apprenticeship and Training created a multi-craft training curriculum for use in Building Trades’ Apprenticeship Readiness Programs (ARPs.)
 Building Trades ARPs were designed to prepare interested young people and transitioning adults to enter and succeed in registered apprenticeship programs, which are gateways to good middle-class jobs in the US construction industry.
 The more than 150 ARPs across the US are sponsored by State and Local Building Trades Councils.
 Training Coordinators and Joint Apprenticeship Training Committees (JATCs) are in partnership with local community groups, construction contractors, government agencies, and schools.